Pediatrician Resume Examples

 What are some necessary traits required to become a successful pediatrician?

 Pediatricians spend considerable time dealing with infants and small children.
 Children are unpredictable, and their discomfort might result in unruly behavior.
-Therefore, patience is necessary in a pediatrician.
+Therefore, patience is necessary for a pediatrician.
 Apart from that, strong observational and diagnostic skills are necessary as children may not describe their problems accurately or at all.
 Lastly, a good pediatrician should have an amenable approach and the ability to make the child feel comfortable.

 Is it mandatory to get a board certification?